 - ROUTINE.h.
 The routine's interface which is needed in the outside routine to call the external surface routine. - ROUTINE.F90.
-The external routine which uses the routine's module ROUTINE_CTL_MOD and contains the call to the surface routine ROUTINE_CTL. - ROUTINE_CTL_MOD.F90.
-The module which contains the routine's code ROUTINE_CTL with the parameterization.
+The external routine which uses the routine's module ROUTINE\CTL\MOD and contains the call to the surface routine ROUTINE\CTL. - ROUTINE\CTL\MOD.F90.
+The module which contains the routine's code ROUTINE\CTL with the parametrization.

-The external routines, for which the above structure apply, are identified hereafter by ROUTINE.
+The external routines, for which the above structure apply, are identified hereafter by \ROUTINE\.
 This structure allows for separately compile and run the surface code (e.g. with prescribed atmospheric forcing).
-The access to surface parameters and fields is done by dedicated routines (SURF_INQ allows for enquiry mode for scalars, and SURFBC for a given set of surface fields).
-The surface parametrization computations are shared between the vertical diffusion routine (the routine SURFEXCDRIVER called by VDFMAIN, see Chapter 3) and the main surface routine, SURFTSTP.
-In SURFEXCDRIVER, the tile fluxes and skin temperatures are computed: After the elimination part of the tridiagonal system of equations is computed, the energy budget for each tile is computed before back-substitution.
+The access to surface parameters and fields is done by dedicated routines (\SURF\INQ\ allows for enquiry mode for scalars, and \SURFBC\ for a given set of surface fields).
+The surface parametrization computations are shared between the vertical diffusion routine (the routine \SURFEXCDRIVER\ called by VDFMAIN, see Chapter 3) and the main surface routine, \SURFTSTP\.
+In \SURFEXCDRIVER\, the tile fluxes and skin temperatures are computed: After the elimination part of the tridiagonal system of equations is computed, the energy budget for each tile is computed before back-substitution.

-At the start of the model integration, the SUSURF setup routine is called to initialize modules specific to the surface code:
+At the start of the model integration, the $\star SUSURF \star$ setup routine is called to initialize modules specific to the surface code:

 - SUSCST.
 Setup general constants.

 - SUSTHF.
 Setup thermodynamic function constants.

 - SUSRAD.
 Setup radiation constants.

 - SUSSOIL.
 Setup soil constants.

 - SUSVEG.
 Setup vegetation constants.

+- SUCOTWO.
+Setup surface ecosystem exchange constants.

 - SUVEXC.
 Setup surface exchange coefficients constants.

 - SUVEXCS.
 Setup static stability constants.

-The main subroutine of the surface code (\star SURFTSTP \star) is called from CALLPAR, with: (a) values of the surface prognostic equations at time step n, convective and large-scale rainfall and snowfall, tile evaporation, sensible and latent heat fluxes, and temperatures, net surface long-wave flux, tile net shortwave flux as inputs; and (b) tendencies for the surface prognostic variables, plus a comprehensive set of diagnostic arrays as outputs. \star SURFTSTP \star does a sequence of computations and subroutine calls:
+The main subroutine of the surface code ( $\star$ SURFTSTP $\star$ ) is called from CALLPAR, with: (a) values of the surface prognostic equations at time step n, convective and large-scale rainfall and snowfall, tile evaporation, sensible and latent heat fluxes, and temperatures, net surface long-wave flux, tile net shortwave flux as inputs; and (b) tendencies for the surface prognostic variables, plus a comprehensive set of diagnostic arrays as outputs. $\star$ SURFTSTP $\star$ does a sequence of computations and subroutine calls: